RalphB15/CloudVars/README.md

 To use CloudVars, simply copy the `CloudVars.cs` file into your project's folder, and add `using CloudVar;` to your code file.
 Alternatively, you can add the binary file to your project's references.

-Sure, here's a reordered list of the methods in the `CloudVars` class by relevance:

 ## Usage